Timoses/Containerization/README.rst

 """
 * A cluster can have its own root CA. It is also possible to use one root CA for several clusters:
     * https://jvns.ca/blog/2017/08/05/how-kubernetes-certificates-work/
+    * With kubeadm `custom certificates <https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/#custom-certificates>`_ can be used
 * `Node TLS bootstrapping <https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping/>`_